 - View all practice areas

-At Combs Waterkotte, our Mexico, MO federal criminal defense attorneys are equipped to take on the most complex and high-stakes federal cases.
-With decades of combined courtroom experience, we stand up to the U.S. Department of Justice and other federal agencies to protect our clients’ rights.
-We handle a wide range of federal offenses, including:
+At Combs Waterkotte, our Mexico, MO federal criminal defense attorneys have the skill, experience, and tenacity to take on even the toughest opponents—including the U.S. Department of Justice.
+We defend clients charged with a wide range of federal offenses, such as:

 - Federal Drug Trafficking